Snehaahh/useless_god/README.md

 ### The Solution (that nobody asked for)
 I built a website where:
-You can choose a god (e.g., Krishna, Shiva, Ganesha , Jesus , Allah) You'll get their “celestial” phone number
+You can choose a god (e.g., Krishna, Shiva, Ganesha , Jesus , Allah) You'll get their “celestial” phone number.
-You can call them or start a chat with them
+You can call them or start a chat with them.
 The gods reply instantly — because they run on JavaScript

 ## Technical Details